adrienjoly/backup-scripts/README.md

 This repository contains a set of scripts that I run regularly to backup my content from local and online locations.

-So far, just Trello and Spotify are supported.
+## Supported sources

+Fully operational:
+- Boards from Trello
+- Playlists and saved/liked tracks from Spotify

 In the future, I also plan to add support for:
 - Diigo (bookmarks)